anoma/nspec/docs/arch/node/engines/naming_behaviour.juvix.md

 Submit new name evidence.

 State update
-: If the evidence doesn't already exist and is valid, it's added to the `evidenceStore` in the local state.
+: If the evidence doesn't already exist and is valid, it's added to the `evidenceStore`.

 Messages to be sent
-: A `ResponseSubmitNameEvidence` message is sent to the requester, confirming the submission or indicating an error.
+: A response message is sent to the requester, confirming submission or indicating an error.

 Engines to be spawned
 : No engines are spawned by this action.